-The Special Services Department offers special education services to students with learning disabilities, intellectual disabilities, sensory and physical disabilities, autism, giftedness, and behavior disorders for children age 3 through 21 years.
+The Special Services Department offers special education services to students with learning disabilities, intellectual disabilities, sensory and physical disabilities, autism, giftedness, and behavior disorders.

-Services are provided by licensed teachers, professional staff, and by trained paraprofessionals.
+Services are provided by licensed teachers, professional staff, and trained paraprofessionals.
 In addition to student services, the department also provides staff development for Hamblen County educators and parent training workshops.

 Please contact your child's teacher or principal for accessing special education services.

 TRANSITIONING BACK TO CLASSROOMS- RESOURCES FOR PARENTS, STUDENTS, AND TEACHERS

 - Specific Learning Disability

 - Intellectually Disabled

 - Other- Health Impaired

 - Visual Impairment